Niikwartey/test-repo/README.md

 just a test mate!
-I love this place mate! some things need extra attention
+I love this place mate! some things need extra attention. some thing else